 EXTRA-SECURE SERVERS:IPVanish adds a layer of additional protection for its users thanks to its self-owned and -operated server farms.
 It also offers kill switch-protected connections that are well encrypted.
-Their 7-day money-back guarantee pales in comparison to most providers’ usual 30-day periods.
+A 30-day money-back guarantee is available.

 Read our full review of IPVanish.

-PrivateVPN offers the second-fastest connections in the top 5 and does an excellent job of protecting their users’ identities and online activities.
+PrivateVPN offers fast connections and does an excellent job of protecting their users’ identities and online activities.